 A fillies’ race is a race that is restricted to female horses under the age of three.
 As with mares’ races, the distance, weight and other information put on the race will differ from event to event, with the key information being that only young females can take part.

 There are 15 Grade one races at Cheltenham, 14 of which ate at the festival.
 This is the most elite level of jump racing with a minimum rating of 130 required, dropping to 120 for novice steeple chases.
 Grade 1 races are all Weight-For-Age and include the biggest races such as the Gold Cup, Champion Hurlde, Queen Mother Champion Chase and the Stayer’s Hurlde.

 Grade 2 races, as you might expect, are not quite as elite as Grade 1 but these still represent some of the biggest racing on the National Hunt calendar.
 With the festival packed with so many Grade 1 races there are actually only two grade 2 runs at the big event.
 Other Cheltenham meetings however are packed with Grade 2 races, including the Relkeel hurdle, Dipper Novices’, International hurdle and many more.

-Unlike Grade 1 & 2 with Grade 3 they are virtually all Open Handicaps.
+The races themselves do not change, the Premier Handicap rating is in effect equivalent to Grade 3.
+All these races are Open Handicaps.
 That means that any weight addition carried by the horses is dictated by the horse’s official rating.
 Big races include the Coral Cup, Grand Annual Chase and the November Gold Cup.
-Not forgetting too that the Grand National is a Grade 3 race!
+Not forgetting too that the Grand National is a now a Premier Handicap race!

 Listed races are class 1 elite races that have not reached a grading standard yet.
 The classification tends to be more fluid with listed races often promoted to grade races after a certain time.
 These are still top class races and include more mares’, novice and standard open flat races compared to Grades 1-3.